NYPL/dgx-patron-creator-service/README.md

 *To get your AWS Lambda service credentials, please visit [AWS Lambda's website](https://aws.amazon.com/lambda/).*

 ## Development Change Log

+### v0.1.0
+#### Add
+  - add the parameter field of "patron_agency" to determine which patron type the Card Creator is going to create.
+Currently, the value of "patron_agency" will be "198" for NYC residents and also as the default, while "patron_agency" will be "199" for NYS residents but live outside of the city.

 ### v0.0.2
 #### Update